tikv/pd/docs/development-workflow.md

 # Development Workflow

-Start by forking the `pd` GitHub repository, make changes in a branch and then send a pull request.
+Start bythe `pd` GitHub repository, make changes in a branch and then send a pull request.
+The development workflow consists of the following steps:

+1. Fork the pd repository.
+2. Make changes in a branch.
+3. Send a pull request.

-### Setup your pd GitHub Repository
+### Set up your pd GitHub Repository

-Fork [pd upstream](https://github.com/pingcap/pd/fork) source repository to your own personal repository.
+Fork the [pd upstream](https://github.com/pingcap/pd/fork) source repository to your personal repository.

 ```sh
 $ mkdir -p $GOPATH/src/github.com/pingcap